indieopensource/paid-license/README.md

 an open form contract for paid software licenses

-Download the most recent release from [GitHub](https://github.com/indieopensource/paid-license/releases), or read the [current development version of the terms in Markdown format](https://github.com/indieopensource/paid-license/blob/master/terms.md).
+Download the most recent release from [GitHub](https://github.com/indieopensource/paid-license/releases), or read the [current development draft of the terms in Markdown format](https://github.com/indieopensource/paid-license/blob/master/terms.md).

 This is a [flipped form](https://flippedform.com) in plain English.
 If something doesn't make sense to you, that's the form's fault, not yours.
 Please [open an issue so we can fix it](https://github.com/indieopensource/paid-license/issues/new).